EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 You also might be using SELECT DISTINCT to mask a JOIN problem.
 It’s much better to determine why rows are being duplicated and fix the problem.

+- See: [Performance Surprises and Assumptions : GROUP BY vs. DISTINCT](https://sqlperformance.com/2017/01/t-sql-queries/surprises-assumptions-group-by-distinct) by Aaron Bertrand

 [Back to top](#top)

 ---